 There are many different kinds and brands of condoms that vary in features such as shape, size, color, lubrication, thickness, texture, and whether or not they are coated with spermicide.

 Although there are considerable variations between the sizes of individual penises, there is no established market of different sized condoms, even in developed countries.
 Users should be advised to try different brands to find out which fits best.
 Condoms of 49mm width are readily available and are the preferred size for a smaller condom.
 Although there is no “standard” size for larger condoms, some manufacturers produce condoms of 56mm width.

-Some men and women do not want to use male condoms because they incorrectly believe that male condoms should be used ONLY by people in casual relationships, people who have extra marital sexual relations, or by people who have sex for money.
+Some people do not want to use external condoms because they incorrectly believe that they should be used only by people in casual relationships, people who have extra marital sexual relations, or by people who have sex for money.